-In this blog post, I will show you how to remove credentials stored on a FIDO2 key (Feitian) and some reasons why you might need to do some housekeeping on the FIDO2 devices you own.
+In this blog post I will show you how to remove credentials from a FIDO2 key (Feitian keys specifically in this case) and some reasons why you might need to do some housekeeping on the FIDO2 devices you own.

 - Intended audience